CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/install-innovation-only/advanced/port-requirements.md

 ---
 title: "Port Requirements for Application Servers and Load Balancer"
 linkTitle: "Port Requirements for Application Servers and Load Balancer"
-description: "Information about the ports opened when installing {{% ctx %}} Innovation."
+description: "Information about the ports opened when installing {{% ctx %}}."
 ---

 # {{% param title %}}